 3.5 Decisions and problems in visiting PMW Temple

-Table 5 shows information about the decision in visiting the temple of Thai and foreign tourists.
+.
 The majority of Thai tourists’ decisions in visiting the temple (63.3%) were from personal experiences and friends and families followed by Facebook (50.0%), and the least from print media (3.2%).
 Most foreign tourists’ decision in visiting the temple was from friends / families (96.7%) followed by personal experiences (80.0%), and none of the foreign tourists retrieved information from print media as it was in Thai.